-Dra.
+Drs.
 Shores are firm belivers in NATURE.
 Drs.
-Shores believe in helping Nature, but don't believe in giving Jongs to DO THE WORK NATURE SHOULD DO.
-If you have Contarth Dre Should DO.
-If you have helping Nature, but don't believe in fiving Drugs to DO THE WORK NATURE SHOULD DO.
+Shores believe in NATURE.
+Drs.
+Shores believe in NATURE.
+Drs.
+Shores believe in helping Nature, but don't believe in giving Drugs to DO THE WORK NATURE SHOULD DO.
 If you have Catarrh.
 Drs.
-Shores remove the dam-age done, they restore the mucus membrane to normal condition, cleanse the blood and NATURE DOES THE REST.
+Shores remove the damage done, they restore the mucus membrane to normal condition, cleanse the blood and NATURE DOES THE REST.
 If you have stomach trouble.
 Drs.
-Shores puts the Slomach in healthy condition, and nature takes care of fit they don't give you medi-cline to ARTIFICIALLY entry on na-tures work, and make you a shave to drugs.
-If your kidneys are affected.
+Shores puts the Stomach in healthy condition, and nature takes care of it; they don't give you medicine to ARTIFICIALLY carry on natures work, and make you a slave to drugs.
+If your kidneys are affected, Drs.
+Shores put them in proper shape to do their work naturally, they don't give you powerful drugs to FORCE an already overworked and discassed kidney to do more work, and hasten your final breakdown.
+If you are weak, listless and debilitated.
 Drs.
-Shores put them in proper shape to do their work naturally, they dont give you powerful drugs to FORCE an alrendy overworked and dis-cased kidney to do more work, and hasten your final breakdown.
-If you are week, lindless and debilinted Drs.
-Shores don't does you with noisonous weeks and then leave you worke of the trouble, clean out disease, strengthen the weakened parts, eite you more and better blood, and then nature so kindly assisted does her own work well, and a Cure results.
-Shores and sickness will become lease and less cap year.
-Theosts you noithing to consult Drs.
-Shores and sickness will become lease and less cap year.
+Shores don't dose you with poisonous stimulants to keep you going a few weeks and then leave you worke off than ever, they go right to the seat of the trouble, clean out disease, strengthen the weakened parts, give you more and hetter blood, and then nature so kindly assisted does her own work well and a Cure results.
+Stick to Nature, and stick to Drs.
+Shores and stekness will become less and less sach year.